randomtruffles/Dominion_League/faq.md

 As a spectator, you can comment on the players’ decisions and discuss strategies with the other spectators.
 Please refrain from making inappropriate remarks, and be courteous in any critiques.
 A transcript of the commentary is often given to the players after the game, so they can evaluate their performance and areas for improvement.
 You may not discuss a game with the players until the game is over.
 Trying to give a competitive advantage to any player is against the Dominion Online terms and conditions, and could result in your account being suspended.

-As a spectator, if you see that the chat message box says “message” rather than “message spectators”, that means that the players have not set “players can see spectator chat” to “false”.
+As a spectator, if you see that the chat message box says "message" rather than "message spectators", that means that the players have not set "players can see spectator chat" to "false".
 In this case, you should notify the players that spec chat is on, and refrain from saying anything about the game until they turn it off.

 ##### What resources can I use during a game?